 John Woolman of Mount Holly was one of the first Quakers to take a stand against slavery.
 He also opposed the French and Indian War, urged Quakers not to pay taxes, and advocated the humane treatment of animals.
 As well as copies of his published writings, Rutgers holds a handwritten manuscript by Woolman in the library.

-- The journal of John Woolman: digitally available in Rutgers libraries
+- The journal of John Woolman: available online through Rutgers Libraries

 William Still (1821–1902)